 Macquarie aimed to achieve that goal by investing in loans with very long tenors, he said.
 He added that the segment of the market was expensive for banks to hold on their books due to high capital charges.

 The NOK805bn (€79bn) pension provider said a framework had been established to enable the platform to show, verifiably, that its investments were contributing to the achievement of international climate goals.

 Tim Humphrey, co-head of Macquarie Asset Management’s private credit team, said: “Our partnership with KLP represents an exciting development for the sector and underlines the significant opportunity that exists for institutional investors to help finance the global shift to renewable energy.”

 A KLP spokesman confirmed that the new fund would be open to other investors besides KLP.

-The Norwegian pension fund said that for several years, it had had a goal to increase climate-friendly investments, and had invested NOK6bn each year, but in 2020, that those investments had increased to NOK8.8bn.
+The Norwegian pension fund said that for several years, its goal was to increase climate-friendly investments, and it had invested NOK6bn each year, but in 2020 those investments had increased to NOK8.8bn.